 Types of Graduate Programs

 Are you aware of the options you have in terms of graduate programs?
-From an academic sense, most disciplines have a master's and a doctoral (Ph.D.) degree.
+Most disciplines have a master's and a doctoral (Ph.D.) degree.
 Depending on your discipline, a master's degree might consist of:

-- Hoard your contacts.
+1. Hoard your contacts.
 Don't burn bridges with undergrad professors.
-Ask your favorites for recommendations, if they have not already offered, and provided that you honestly believe they'll agree to it.
+Ask your favorites for recommendations.
 Such contacts might later provide some moral support during difficult academic times.

-- Determine your workload.
+2. Determine your workload.
 Ask professors and current grad students how much time per week they expect you'll need to devote.
 Then add 20–30% as a safety factor.
-Can you handle this, along with all the other demands on your life?
+Can you handle this along with all the other demands on your life?

-- Have reliable transportation.
-Having your own vehicle reduces the amount of time you'll spend in transit -- which is more valuable in this case than what it's costing you for gasoline, insurance, parking, etc. Alternately, is city transit reliable enough, and monthly passes affordable or even covered with your tuition?
+3. Have reliable transportation.
+Having your own vehicle reduces the amount of time you'll spend in transit—which is more valuable in this case than what it's costing you for gasoline, insurance, parking, etc. Alternately, is city transit reliable enough and are monthly passes affordable?

-- Live on or near campus.
+4. Live on or near campus.
 If you cannot or do not want a vehicle, consider living as close to campus as possible.
-Apartments for married students might also be available for rent, if you qualify.
+Apartments for married students might also be available for rent.

-- Determine a long term budget.
+5. Determine a long term budget.
 It's not enough to ensure you'll have funds for the first semester of your program.
 Will you have enough for the entire run?
-Will a source of funds be available later, once your current savings run out?
+Will a source of funds be available later once your current savings run out?
 If you are not working full-time, do you have an offer for a grad assistant/ research job from your degree supervisor?

-- Garner emotional support.
+7. Garner emotional support.
 If you have a family and do not have their emotional support, it will be very difficult getting through a grad program.
-This includes but is not limited to them respecting your study time.
+This includes, but is not limited to, them respecting your study time.

-- Define time boundaries.
+8. Define time boundaries.
 Ask family and friends to respect a schedule that you post — say on the kitchen fridge.
-These are times when you are not to be disturbed, unless there's an absolute emergency.
+These are times when you are not to be disturbed unless there's an absolute emergency.
 Make sure to define, especially to children, what an emergency entails.
 If you have a significant other, they must help enforce these time boundaries.

 10 Sources of Funds for Graduate School